The Weight of Water (film): Filming

 Though set on Smuttynose Island in the Isles of Shoals of the coasts of New Hampshire and Maine, principal photography of The Weight of Water largely took place in and around Halifax, Nova Scotia on a budget of $16 million.
 Filming began on September 13, 1999, and was planned to last approximately eight weeks.
 Part of the film was shot in Peggy's Cove.

 Release

 The Weight of Water premiered at Toronto's Roy Thomson Hall as part of the 2000 Toronto International Film Festival on September 9, 2000.
 The following week, it screened at the opening gala of the twentieth Atlantic Film Festival in Halifax, followed by a screening at the San Sebastián Film Festival in late September 2000.
 The film subsequently screened at the London Film Festival on November 15, 2000.

 The film was shelved by its distributor Lionsgate Films for over two years before being given a limited theatrical release at 27 theaters in the United States on November 1, 2002.
 It was released in France earlier that year, premiering on July 31, 2002.
 Actress Katrin Cartlidge died shortly after the film's premiere in France, and before its United States release.

+It would later be released internationally in early 2026 by Vantage Media International, who has acquired new world-wide rights for the film under its VMI Releasing label for overseas broadcast and also North American streaming rights.